redecentralize/alternative-internet/README.md

 * [Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.

 * [Fermat.org](http://fermat.org/) is an framework for developing Internet of People apps.

+* [GitTorrent](http://gittorrent.org/) is a peer-to-peer network of Git repositories being shared over BitTorrent.

 * [Nymote](http://nymote.org) is a set of tools and software infrastructure, created from the ground up, to provide end-users with life-long control of their networks and personal data.
 It starts with fundamental infrastructure to solve the problems around operating systems for the future, identity for users and devices and data-persistence across those devices.
 Think of it as the toolstack to recapture the original vision of a resilient, decentralised Internet.